-I usually don’t give much stock in prologues unless it’s for a series or story by a favorite author (I’m bias that way) but I felt that I couldn’t overlook the prologue of Things In Ditches.
-When I say that I felt chills crawling up and down my back as I was reading the nonchalant way the killer was talking about his victim and all that was revealed about his character I am not kidding you.
-If you can survive the chilling opening to Things In Ditches you’re a real MVP because even with the mystery within its story through the comedy Jimmy Olsen wove throughout these pages you fall into a false sense of security until the next chilling moment.
-I caution you to stay on the edge of your seat because with each page turn you don’t know what next big thing is coming your way.
+I usually don’t put much stock in prologues, but I felt I couldn’t overlook the prologue of Things In Ditches.
+Chills crawled up and down my back while reading about the nonchalant tone the killer used when talking about his victims.
+If you can survive the chilling opening to Things In Ditches you’re a real MVP.
+The comedic voice woven within the pages you fall into a false sense of security until the next chilling moment.
+I caution you to remain vigilant with each page turn because you don’t know what is coming your way next.

-Oh, there’s so much that can be said about Things in Ditches but why ruin – even though I’d try not to – something that should only be experienced?!
+There was so much that could be said about Things in Ditches, but why ruin something you should experience yourself?!